 What I learned

-For example, a football tackle often involves leveling your should pad at the ball-carrier’s thighs and chopping your feet to drive through them.
-In rugby you often side stepping the ball-carrier, wrapping the up around the waist and pulling them to the ground.
+For example, a football tackle often involves leveling your should pad at the ball carrier’s thighs and chopping your feet to drive through them.
+In rugby you often sidestepping the ball-carrier, wrapping the up around the waist and pulling them to the ground.

 I was fascinated by learning this new technique.
 It seemed in opposition to what I learned on the football field, and yet the outcome was the same: the ball carrier tackled to the ground.
-To go a good rugby player, I had to learn this new tackling technique as well as a host of many others.
+To become a good rugby player, I had to learn this new tackling technique as well as a host of many others.
 Learning this new sport was an exercise in expanding my mind.
 Of course, there was a certain intensity and focus that transferred from football and both sports are incredibly physical.
 But the rules of the game and the goals of each moment could not be more different.

 Football is a game of stops and starts while rugby is much more non-stop.
-The type of physical exertion is much closer to soccer where you have to be in shape for running long distances than football where short bursts are what is required.
+The type of physical exertion is much closer to soccer.
+Where you have to be in shape for running long distances than football where short bursts are what is required.

 I had the unique role on the team of being the player who is hoisted in the air for out-of-bounds plays to catch the ball being through in.
 This was yet another unfamiliar part of the game and something entirely new to learn.

-It never hurts to try
+Learning a new sport, it never hurts to try